Privacy Policy

 In order to comply with our data security obligations under applicable Data Privacy Laws, we have adopted the following physical, technical and organizational security measures to ensure the security of your Personal Data and Sensitive Personal Data:

-• We have established a process to proactively embed privacy at the initial planning/design stages and throughout the complete development process of new processes/ services/ technologies and/or platforms that involve processing of Personal Data;
+- We have established a process to proactively embed privacy at the initial planning/design stages and throughout the complete development process of new processes, services, technologies, and/or platforms that involve processing Personal Data;

-• Each business unit & support function within our organisation has taken steps to assure that processed Personal Data and Sensitive Personal Data is complete and accurate;
+- Each business unit and support function within our organization has taken steps to assure that processed Personal Data and Sensitive Personal Data are complete and accurate;

-• We have implemented a process to ensure that our employees can review, update and confirm on the accuracy and completeness of their Personal Data and Sensitive Personal Data processed by us;
+- We have implemented a process to ensure that our employees can review, update, and confirm the accuracy and completeness of their Personal Data and Sensitive Personal Data processed by us;

-• Third parties will only process your personal data on our instructions, and they have agreed to treat the personal data confidential and to keep it secure.
-We do enter into specific agreements with such third parties to ensure compliance; and
+- Third parties will only process your Personal Data upon our instructions, and they have agreed to treat the Personal Data confidentially and to keep it secure.
+We enter into specific agreements with such third parties to ensure compliance; and

 14. Data Subject Rights

-• The right to lodge a complaint with an applicable data protection supervisory authority;
+- The right to lodge a complaint with the applicable Data Protection supervisory authority;

-• The right to request disclosure of the categories and specific pieces of Personal Information that the business collects, sells or discloses can be exercised by California residents;
+- The right to request disclosure of the categories and specific pieces of Personal Information that the business collects, sells, or discloses, which can be exercised by California residents;

-• The right to request information that we share with Third Parties for their own direct marketing purposes (if applicable) can be exercised by California residents; and
+- The right to request information that we share with Third Parties for their own direct marketing purposes (if applicable), which can be exercised by California residents; and

-• The right to non-discrimination for California residents to exercise their rights.
+- The right to non-discrimination for California residents exercising their rights.

 Data Subject Rights: